digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.ebruelhart.2023.09.22.md

 # What to discuss with Pierre-Marie

-- What kind of informations for extractions
+- What kind of informations for extractions: date and time, UUID,
 - What kind of informations for injections
 - Choose good vials racks
 - Where to store extracts weight